-GTEDA is a municipal entity of the Greater Tzaneen Municipality(GTM).
+GTEDA is a municipal entity of the Greater Tzaneen Municipality (GTM).
 The existence of GTEDA is as a result of an initiative between GTM and the Industrial Development Corporation (IDC).
 A Memorandum of Understanding between GTM and GTEDA was entered into in November 2006.
+The GTEDA is now 100% owned by the municipality.

 This is a mechanism used by municipality to assist in driving economic development and ensure job creation through investment attraction.
 As such, it is an organ of state and has to comply with legislature framework to ensure accountability, transparency and consultative processes, similar to requirements that apply to a municipality.
-Though this is a municipal entity, it has been registered as a company of Company Act.
+Though this is a municipal entity, it has been registered as a company per Company's Act.